The French crisis: Why France's debt is so dangerous – for France, Germany and the EU as a whole – Image: Xpert.Digital

 Is Europe facing a new sovereign debt crisis?
 Many experts see alarming parallels to the euro crisis of 2010-2012.
 Economist Daniel Stelter warns: “The French debt crisis is serious and has the potential to trigger the next euro crisis.”
 Unlike the Greek crisis, however, a French sovereign debt crisis could drag down all other EU countries.

 How does the current situation differ from previous crises?
-France is the second-largest economy in the Eurozone and thus more systemically important than Greece or Portugal.
-With 47 percent of the Eurozone's economic power (together with Germany) and the corresponding share of guarantees in the European rescue mechanisms, a French crisis would threaten the very existence of the monetary union.
+France is the second-largest economy in the Eurozone and therefore systemically more important than Greece or Portugal.
+With 47 percent of the Eurozone's economic output (together with Germany) and a corresponding share of guarantees in the European rescue mechanisms, a French crisis would be an existential threat to the monetary union.

 What are the contagion risks?
-Because government bond yields are pegged in the Eurozone, higher French interest rates would impact all other European countries.
-Highly indebted countries like Italy or Spain would also find it more expensive to finance additional spending.
+Since yields on government bonds in the eurozone are linked, higher French interest rates have repercussions for all other European countries.
+For highly indebted countries like Italy or Spain, financing additional spending would also become more expensive.
 This could trigger a downward spiral.

 The role of political instability

 How is the political crisis affecting the economy?
-Political instability is significantly exacerbating economic problems.
-Many companies are postponing or canceling investment projects while awaiting political stability.
+The political instability is significantly exacerbating economic problems.
+Many companies are postponing or canceling investment projects, waiting for political stability.
 The ongoing government crisis is making it impossible to implement necessary structural reforms.

 What does the government's inability to act mean?
-Without an effective government, France can neither implement the necessary austerity measures nor carry out structural reforms to strengthen competitiveness.
-The French government's ability to respond to economic challenges is severely limited due to the strained state of public finances.
+Without a functioning government, France can neither implement the necessary austerity measures nor carry out structural reforms to strengthen competitiveness.
+The French state's ability to respond to economic challenges is severely limited due to the strained state of public finances.

 How is the population reacting?
-The planned austerity measures are facing massive resistance among the population.
+The planned austerity measures are meeting with massive resistance.
 Unions have called a general strike for September 10, 2025.
 The protests are reminiscent of the Yellow Vest movement of 2018 and could further destabilize the country.

 International comparisons and warnings

 How does France compare internationally?
-In absolute terms, with €3.3 trillion, France is far ahead of Germany (€2.8 trillion) and the equally heavily indebted Italy (€3.1 trillion).
-In terms of its debt ratio, at 114 percent of GDP, France is significantly higher than Germany (around 60 percent) but lower than Italy (137 percent) and Greece (164 percent).
+In absolute figures, France, with €3.3 trillion, is far ahead of Germany (€2.8 trillion) and Italy, which is also heavily indebted (€3.1 trillion).
+However, in terms of debt-to-GDP ratio, France, at 114 percent, is significantly higher than Germany (around 60 percent) but lower than Italy (137 percent) and Greece (164 percent).

 What do international experts say?
-Former EU Commissioner Pierre Moscovici warns of a "fiscal abyss," emphasizing: "We can still act voluntarily, but tomorrow the markets could impose austerity on us."
-The warning is clear: If France doesn't act voluntarily, the financial markets will force the country to take even tougher measures.
+Former EU Commissioner Pierre Moscovici warns of a “fiscal abyss” and emphasizes: “We can still act voluntarily, but tomorrow the markets could impose austerity on us.”
+The warning is clear: If France does not act voluntarily, the financial markets will force the country to take even harsher measures.

 Is IMF intervention imminent?
-Finance Minister Éric Lombard even warned of possible intervention by the International Monetary Fund.
-ECB President Christine Lagarde contradicted this assessment but emphasized that France must "get its public finances in order."
+Finance Minister Éric Lombard even warned of a possible intervention by the International Monetary Fund.
+ECB President Christine Lagarde contradicted this assessment, but emphasized that France must “put its public finances in order.”.

 The impact on German public finances

-How could the French crisis affect German debt?
-Germany itself is planning massive new debt through a €500 billion special fund for infrastructure and increased defense spending.
-The interest rates in the eurozone, which have risen due to the French crisis, are also making German borrowing significantly more expensive.
+How might the French crisis affect German debt?
+Germany itself is planning massive new borrowing through a €500 billion special fund for infrastructure and increased defense spending.
+The higher interest rates in the eurozone resulting from the French crisis are also significantly increasing the cost of borrowing for Germany.

 What specific additional costs will Germany incur?
-Estimates suggest that the debt plans of the CDU/CSU and SPD could lead to €1.5 billion in higher interest payments as early as 2025.
-The 20 basis point increase in the yield on ten-year German government bonds immediately after the German fiscal plans were announced demonstrates how closely intertwined European markets are.
+Estimates suggest that the debt plans of the CDU/CSU and SPD could lead to €1.5 billion higher interest payments as early as 2025.
+The 20 basis point increase in the yield on ten-year German government bonds immediately after the announcement of the German financial plans demonstrates how closely European markets are interconnected.

 How are the German financial markets reacting?
-Arthur Brunner of ICF Bank warns: "Germany is accumulating a huge mountain of debt, and this debt must be paid."
-Rising European government bond yields are also being driven by "concerns about rising government debt for defense."
+Arthur Brunner of ICF Bank warns: “Germany is accumulating a huge mountain of debt, and this debt must be paid.”
+The rising yields on European government bonds are also due to “concerns about rising national debt for defense.”.

 Long-term scenarios and risks

-What happens if France fails to stabilize its debt?
+What happens if France cannot stabilize its debt?
 Persistently high deficits and weak growth threaten a debt sustainability crisis.
-Rising debt, weak growth, and higher interest rates could then cause investors to doubt the country's ability to continue servicing its debt.
+Rising debt, weak growth, and higher interest rates could then lead investors to doubt the country's ability to continue servicing its debts.

 What scenarios are conceivable?
-In the worst case, France could fall into a downward spiral similar to Italy's in recent years.
-This would mean ever-increasing interest rates, ever-increasing budget deficits, and ultimately the loss of financing capacity on the capital market.
+In the worst-case scenario, France could enter a downward spiral, similar to Italy in recent years.
+This would mean ever-higher interest rates, ever-larger budget deficits, and ultimately, the loss of access to financing on the capital markets.

 Possible solutions and their limitations

 What reform options does France have?
 Structural reforms to increase productivity, a reform of the bloated public sector, and credible fiscal consolidation would be necessary.
-However, all of these measures have so far failed due to political resistance from a fragmented society.
+However, all these measures have so far failed due to the political resistance of a fragmented society.

 Why are compromises so difficult?
-French politics is so polarized between left- and right-wing populists, as well as the weakened center, that viable majorities for unpopular but necessary reforms are elusive.
-Even moderate proposals like raising the retirement age from 60 to 64 have proven impossible.
+French politics is so polarized between left- and right-wing populists and the weakened center that viable majorities for unpopular but necessary reforms are impossible to achieve.
+Even moderate proposals, such as raising the retirement age from 60 to 64, prove to be virtually impossible.

 What European solutions are conceivable?
 The EU could relax its debt rules, the ECB could expand its support, or new European debt instruments could be created.
 However, all these measures would only buy time without solving the structural problems.